 products and we work closely with our suppliers to ensure that they

-business behaviour we expect from our suppliers.
+business behaviour we expect from them.

 Kimberley Process and the World Diamond Council's System of

-in rough, cut and polished stones.
+rough, cut and polished stones.
 Conflict diamonds are those

 smuggled by rebels to finance wars against legitimate governments.